JackBro/imm_engine/include_third_party/README.txt

 Audio.h
 from DirectXTK Audio
-modified for force using XAudio 2.7
+modification: forced to use XAudio 2.7